 The Johannesburg Holocaust and Genocide Centre can be found at 1 Duncombe Road in Forest Town (opposite The Westcliff).
 It’s open Mon to Fri from 9am to 4:30pm; Sun and public holidays 9am to 3pm.
 Entrance is free but donations are welcome.
 For more info go here and to read about the permanent exhibition go here.

 The centre also has an amazing coffee shop called Issy’s (which .I featured as my very first JOBURG FOR INTROVERTS post).

 *Veronica Philips passed away on 24 February 2021.
-Thank you Veronica for allowing me to interview you and sharing your trauma with me; thank you Tali for accommodating me in your busy schedule with multiple chats in your office, a million emails, and long delays with writing this.
+Thank you Veronica for allowing me to interview you in 2018 and sharing your trauma with me; thank you Tali for accommodating me in your busy schedule with multiple chats in your office, a million emails, and long delays with writing this.
 Some information was gleaned from The Secret Survivor (2018), a film about Veronica’s life directed by Johnathan Andrews.